yaser0004/AndroGPT/README.md

   Maintains conversation context for more coherent and intelligent responses.

 - **Customizable AI Settings**
-  Adjust parameters like response length, creativity, and more to match your needs.
+  Adjust parameters like temperature, response length (max tokens), top-P, top-K, and system prompt to match your needs and fine-tune AI behavior.

 - **Modern, Intuitive UI**
   Built for a smooth, friendly user experience.